No Products in the Cart

 Always remove the strip in the opposite direction of the hair growth.
 The strip of muslin and wax is quickly pulled, efficiently removing even fine hairs.
 Some waxes have soothing agents in them to fight against the natural irritation that may occur in the skin.
 Other waxes are fragranced or have other natural ingredients added.

-Apply the hard wax in the direction of hair growth in a 2 to 3 mm layer.
+The wax in the direction of hair growth in a 2 to 3 mm layer.
 Apply more layers as necessary to create an easy to manipulate strip.
 Allow the wax to harden, then remove firmly and quickly in the opposite direction of hair growth.
-Hard wax should not adhere to the skin, only the hair; however, post-depilatory creams can be used to remove any stray waxy deposits.
+It should not adhere to the skin, only the hair; however, post-depilatory creams can be used to remove any stray waxy deposits.

 Both waxes have their place in any beauty parlor or home salon.
 Each has advantages and disadvantages, depending on the type of hair being removed and the preferences of the client.
 Here’s our top hard wax vs. soft wax pros and cons.